The Ultimate Bucketlist for Japan: 50 + things to do in Japan

 Japan’s cherry blossoms may steal the headlines, but its fiery fall colour is equally spectacular.
 Cool, comfortable weather and an abundance of festivals make autumn a great time to visit.
 Leaf-peeping, known as koyo or momijigari, is a popular pastime for the Japanese.
 Red maples, Japanese maples (momiji), gingkos, and other deciduous trees blaze with glorious shades of crimson, orange, and yellow.

 Japan’s meandering mountain trails to experience the countryside in its full glory.
-Cities such as Tokyo, Kyoto, and Nara also offer stunning fall color in temple gardens and city parks.
+Cities such as Tokyo, Kyoto, and Nara also offer stunning fall colour in temple gardens and city parks.

 Explore the Tsukiji Market | by Kaylie Lewell | happinesstravelshere.com